salsita/geo-tree/README.md

     <script src="geo-tree.min.js" type="text/javascript"></script>

-And then you can use `window.GeoTree` constructor function that is exported by the library the same was as in `node.js`:
+And then you can use `window.GeoTree` constructor function that is exported by the library the same way as in `node.js`:

     <script>
       var gt = new GeoTree();